 - Add the sweet potato and cook for about 5 to 7 minutes, until they are slightly tender.

 - Add the diced onion to the pan and sauté for a few minutes until the onion is soft and slightly translucent.

 - Add the corn, black beans, and spinach to the sauté pan and cook for 3 to 5 minutes.

 - Remove the pan from the heat and toss in the spices and cilantro.

 - Let the filling cool and then add the shredded cheese.
 Toss to combine.

 - Prepare a large baking sheet by lining it with parchment paper.

 - Set out on egg roll wrapper and moisten the edges with a small amount of water.
 You can use your finger for this step.

 - Using the cookie scoop, add one scoop of filing and fold the egg rolls according the package directions.

-- Bake: Preheat the oven to 425℉Bake the egg rolls for 15 to 20 minutes.
+- Bake: Preheat the oven to 425℉.
+Brush each egg rolls with oil.
+Bake the egg rolls for 15 to 20 minutes.
 Flip once about halfway through baking.